 in terms of its fidelity with respect to the steady state $\rho_{st}$ achievable with $\gamma=0$ [black solid line, panel (a)], and in terms of the variance of the nullifiers over $\rho'_{st}$, relative to the variance over the vacuum [dark gray lines, panels (b)].
 We observe that significant reduction of the variance (squeezing) of the nullifiers (which indicates that the state is close to the cluster state) is observed when $\gamma\,\pt{N+1}\ll\kappa$, namely when the total added dissipation is much weaker than the dissipation in the squeezed reservoir.
 The thin lines in panel (a) describe how the model is sensitive to deviation form the ideal Hamiltonian~\rp{H}.
 We have considered both deviation in the amplitude (thin solid gray lines) and in the phase (thin dashed red lines) of the interaction coefficients, and we observe that the system is significantly more stable with respect to the latter.
 In any case, even when the fidelity is very low, the nullifiers always exhibit significant squeezing [panel (c)].

-We note that the overlaps between normal modes and auxiliary mode [see panel (e)] determine the rates at which each normal mode is coupled to the squeezed reservoir, so, in the ideal case, they determine how fast each normal mode approach the steady state.
+We note that the overlaps between normal modes and auxiliary mode [see panel (e)] determine the rates at which each normal mode is coupled to the squeezed reservoir.
+In the ideal case, these overlaps determine how fast each normal mode approaches the steady state.
 The optimal situation is the one in which all the overlaps are equal and are as large as possible so that all the normal modes are optimally coupled to the reservoir.
-This is described by Fig.~\ref{Fig2}, which shows that in this case the system is significantly more resistant to deviation from the ideal configuration.
+This is described by Fig.~\ref{Fig2}, which shows that in this case the system is significantly more resistant to deviations from the ideal configuration.
 We also note that the overlaps are the same for both $H\al{S}$ and $H$ (because $U\al{p}$ does not operate on the auxiliary mode~\cite{SM}).